asd01248967/ExerciseRepostiry/README.md

 The wordCount2point.py goals for this repository are:

-> For this wordCount2point practice compute how many vocabularies exactly same as Attitude with one hundred points as well ,Suppose A is Point 1, B is point2, c is point 3, So on and so forth
+>  type in a word that will convert your word to a Corresponding point.
+A is Point 1, B is point2, c is point 3, So on and so forth.
+Alternative, process will import 7000.xlsx file and its requirement a user offers a point, according to the offered point, process grab correspond word to display

 ## Functions